sampsyo/cs6120/content/blog/2023-12-11-A DSL for Metastability.md

 These limitations are expressed by specifying the variables that the environment can touch.
 For instance, the code for some agent can be wrapped with a giant branching action with a guard $\texttt{not crashed}$, and a $\texttt{nop}$ for the else clause.
 The environment can then choose to crash and uncrash the agent however it likes.
+As for the trigger, it is formalized by introducing a temporal predicate P for the environment, and modeling the trigger as an initial period of arbitrary environment actions until they eventually always satisfy P.
+This comes from our formal definition for metastability, which I have abstained from presenting here for the sake of brevity.

 Based on these, a general execution of the system is a repeating cycle of the following:
 1. The environment takes an action.
 2. The system as a whole takes an action, i.e., each agent takes a big step.
 3. The network handles the messages.

+Note that such an execution would also require an initial condition, or some inputs.
+The initial conditions have to come from some specification of the system.
+As for the inputs, we assume that the environment introduces them into the system.
+For instance, if we have a system that consumes requests, the environment can arbitrarily put request into the network, to be delivered to a specific agent.

 ## Example
 Time for an example.